GemCopeland/personal-website/src/posts/2020-10-26-design-justice.md

 I've just finished reading [Design Justice](https://mitpress.mit.edu/books/design-justice) by Sasha Costanza-Chock.
 This book really should be required reading for any designer working today.

-It builds upon the work and principles of the [Design Justice Network](https://designjustice.org/).
-This is how they define design justice:
+It builds upon the work and principles of the [Design Justice Network](https://designjustice.org/), defined as:

 > Design justice rethinks design processes, centers people who are normally marginalized by design, and uses collaborative, creative practices to address the deepest challenges our communities face.